The log function

 in which case the domain and the range is all complex numbers.

-by using the e x or exp function
+by using the exponential function

 Suppose that x is unknown but that ln (x) equals